efrecon/gh-runner-krunvm/README.md

 create two runner loops (the `-n` option) that are bound to *this* repository (the `efrecon/gh-runner-krunvm` principal).
 Runners can also be registered at the `organization` or `enterprise` scope using the `-s` option.
-In the example below, the value of the `-T` option should be a [PAT].
+In the example below, the value of the `-T` option should be an access [token](#github-token).
 In each loop, as soon as one job has been picked up and executed, a new pristine runner will be created and registered.

 ```bash
 ./orchestrator.sh -v -n 2 -- -T ghp_XXXX -p efrecon/gh-runner-krunvm